Liberal Party of Newfoundland and Labrador: The party under Roger Grimes (2001–2005)

 Grimes served as the province's eighth premier, from February 13, 2001 until November 6, 2003.
-The Liberals had been in power for 12 years when Grimes won the leadership and he attempted to reinvigorate the party by distancing himself from Tobin.
+The Liberals had been in power for 12 years when Grimes won the leadership; he attempted to reinvigorate the party by distancing himself from Tobin.
 A major priority for Grimes as premier was to re-open talks with the mining company Inco Ltd., who had proposed to build a nickel mine in northern Labrador.
 Talks had stalled under Tobin, who insisted the nickel from Labrador must be processed in the province.
 On June 11, 2002, Grimes' government reached a deal with Inco, six years after negotiations first began.
 Inco agreed to build a processing facility on Newfoundland, but the deal allowed for them to ship nickel to other facilities for processing before that facility was built.

 In 2003, the federal government declared a moratorium on the last remaining cod fishery in Atlantic Canada in the Gulf of St. Lawrence.
 While Newfoundland and Labrador was again the most directly affected province by this decision, communities on Quebec's North Shore and in other parts of Atlantic Canada also faced difficulties.

 Grimes called for a review of the Act of Union by which the province had become a part of Canada and on July 2, 2003, the findings of the Royal Commission on Renewing and Strengthening Our Place in Canada (which Grimes had created in 2002) were released.
 Critics called this inquiry the "Blame Canada Commission".

 Grimes often clashed with the federal Liberal government of Jean Chrétien and became increasingly critical of his predecessor, Tobin.
 When Grimes accused the federal government of bias in the Gulf of St. Lawrence cod moratorium, many even in Newfoundland and Labrador saw him as stirring up unnecessary trouble for political gain.
 After the Royal Commission on Renewing and Strengthening Our Place in Canada, Grimes' popularity began to decline as his increasingly confrontational approach made it more difficult to win concessions from the federal government.

-The party in Opposition

 2003 general election

 By 2003, the Liberals had spent fourteen years in power under four different leaders.
 Public disaffection had mounted resulting in their electoral defeat by Danny Williams and the Tories.
 Grimes stayed on as Liberal leader until his retirement on May 30, 2005, when he was replaced, initially on an interim basis, by Gerry Reid.

 Lawyer Jim Bennett was acclaimed party leader on February 6, 2006, after no other candidate came forward for the post.
 Bennett's leadership started causing rifts within the Liberal caucus after controversial policies statements and his reported abrasive leadership style.
 In April of that year Bennett was criticized by Reid, who was still serving as Opposition Leader, over his proposal to create a two-tier minimum wage based on age.
 On May 8, 2006, Bennett resigned as Liberal leader, just three months after being acclaimed to the position.
 Reid then resumed the leadership, now on a permanent basis, and lead the party into the next election.